Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 Summary

 The purpose of this series and of this mission is to evaluate how all the components of the mission work together.
 In previous sessions, you built detailed models, and in this scenario were able to bring them all together to see how they affect one another.
-You can evaluate your mission’s outcomes through an integrated digital environment, STK.
+You can evaluate your mission’s outcomes through an integrated digital environment in the STK software.